rishav-sah/weather-app/README.md

   - `fetchWeather` which is using `createAsyncThunk` to create an asynchronous action to call the API's (`api.js`) is responsible for fetching weather data, forecast data, and a city image URL based on the provided location and unit.
   - The `setUnit` reducer is defined within the slice to update the unit value in the state.
   - we initialize the states and retrieve weatherData, forecastData, cityImageUrl, unit, and status data throughout our application.

-  - Note: The present complexity of UI is small that's why we're relying on one slice, as our application scales we may define different slices to reduce complexity.
+  ## Note: The present complexity of UI is small that's why we're relying on one slice, as our application scales we may define different slices to reduce complexity.
+Also, In case of missing data from the API, I am considering static data to achieve the design as per the requirement.

 # UI Screenshot